DroopyTersen/spscript/docs/list-operations.md

-# Querying List Items
+# List Operations

 ## Setup

-If you are querying list items, you need to:
+Performing list operations you need to:

 1. Create an SPScript Context, `SPScript.createContext(siteUrl)`
 2. Get a list by Title, `ctx.lists("LIST TITLE")`

-These 2 steps are synchronous,they are really just building up the base REST API url for you.
+These 2 steps are synchronous.
+They are really just building up the base REST API url for you.

 ```javascript
 // Create a Context and get a list by Title